The Reverend James C. Perkins, D. Min.

 Dr. Perkins currently serves on the Board of Trustees of Wiley College, Marshall, TX, Board of Trustees of Morehouse School of Religion, Atlanta, GA, NAACP National Board of Directors and National Council of Churches.
 In addition, Dr. Perkins has served as a past President of the Michigan Progressive Baptist Convention.
 He is a member of the Detroit Baptist Pastors Council, Detroit Chapter NAACP, and Kappa Alpha Psi Fraternity, Inc.

 He was a recipient of the Ghandi, King, Ikeda Award, Morehouse College, Atlanta,

-GA, the Pastor of the Year Award, Southern Christian Leadership Conference, the Benjamin E. Mays Award, Howard University, Washington, D.C., the Charles Andrew Hill Achievement Award, Michigan Progressive Baptist Convention, Michigan Chronicle’s Pastor’s Salute Award, Who’s Who in Black Detroit (Inaugural Edition), the Outstanding Church Leadership Award, American Baptist Churches of Michigan, Distinguished Warriors Award, Detroit Urban League and the National Newspaper Publishers Association Power in the Pulpit Award and the HBCU Game Changers Award (Kentucky State University Alumni) and the 2018 Rainbow PUSH Church Community Award.
+GA, the Pastor of the Year Award, Southern Christian Leadership Conference, the Benjamin E. Mays Award, Howard University, Washington, D.C., the Charles Andrew Hill Achievement Award, Michigan Progressive Baptist Convention, Michigan Chronicle’s Pastor’s Salute Award, Who’s Who in Black Detroit (Inaugural Edition), the Outstanding Church Leadership Award, American Baptist Churches of Michigan, Distinguished Warriors Award, Detroit Urban League, National Newspaper Publishers Association Power in the Pulpit Award and the HBCU Game Changers Award (Kentucky State University Alumni) and the 2018 Rainbow PUSH Church Community Award.

-Dr. Perkins is married to Linda Adkins Perkins and is the father of two daughters and the grandfather of one grandson.
+Dr. Perkins is married to Linda Adkins Perkins and is the father of two daughters and the grandfather of two grandsons.